Start your new Culinary career today. Find a school near you!

 A personal chef prepares professional-quality at-home meals for clients in private households.
-A personal chef saves their client the time and effort needed to cook their own food.
+Personal chefs save their clients the time and effort needed to cook their own food.
 Private chefs and personal chefs are not the same.
-Private chefs are employed by a single family or person while a personal chef takes on multiple clients.
+Private chefs are employed by a single family or person, while a personal chef takes on multiple clients.

-A personal chef will create a customized menu for their client based on their taste and dietary constraints.
+As a personal chef, you will create a customized menu for your clients based on their tastes and dietary constraints.
 Personal chefs typically work in a client’s home to cook a week’s worth of meals.
-After they have completed the meals, personal chefs are responsible for safe packaging, accurate labeling and convenient storage of prepared items in their clients’ refrigerator or freezer.
+After you have completed the meals, you're responsible for safe packaging, accurate labeling, and convenient storage of prepared items in your clients’ refrigerators or freezers.

 Other responsibilities including shopping for groceries, providing clients with instructions, cleaning up, keeping up-to-date on culinary trends and techniques, marketing company and services, understanding nutritional needs, and maintaining safe food-handling skills.
 You may also be called in for a specific event or dinner party, where you’ll cook the meal, serve it to guests, do the dishes, and clean the kitchen.

-If you want to be classically trained, many schools offer culinary programs.
-These programs teach you the basics to working in a kitchen.
-You’ll also learn basic cooking techniques, such as braising, chopping, baking and sauteing.
+If you want to be classically trained, accredited culinary schools offer programs.
+These programs teach you the basics of working in a kitchen.
+You’ll also learn cooking techniques, such as braising, chopping, baking, and sauteing.
 The American Culinary Federation (ACF) also offers certifications for chefs and bakers, with two certifications aimed at personal chefs.